themantho/brainageR/README.md

 /scripts_templates

-Original script templates referenced in the original README.md are here.
-To use a template, create a copy of the script and move into /software, then edit.
+Copies of the scripts referenced in the original README.md are here, as a backup.

 /subjectIDs